Please enter your email below to subscribe

 Turning to the additional civil fine amount, it appears that the more traditional fine calculation was used.
 As of February 3, 2017, the civil penalties for a first offense of knowingly hiring unauthorized alien ranges from $548 to $4,384.
 Assuming this is a first offense calculation (the fines are structured with escalating fine ranges for a second and third offense), a review of the publicly available case evidence would push the aggravating factors to the top of the penalty range and cause a base civil penalty of $4,384.
 With approximately 3,000 unauthorized workers, that would put a rough estimated civil penalty at $13,152,000.
 While not exact, and not having all the facts of the case, this again shows the settlement amount to be at the highest levels allowable under the law.

+In order to minimize deficiencies in this area, companies can protect themselves by focusing on I-9 compliance activities.
 Several common failures in most of the large worksite enforcement settlements over the past 20 years relate to multiple systematic failures in the I-9 compliance area.
 First, companies do not have a control framework that requires an annual external audit or internal audit by someone who is not also involved in the I-9 work.
 Independent audits allow for the early identification of deficiencies in the I-9 processes and serve as a second check to reduce the risk of an internal conspiracy to subvert the procedures already in place.

 The second area is identification of fraudulent documents or instances of identity fraud.
 While E-Verify is helpful at identifying fraudulent documents, it is very vulnerable to the use of imposter documents or identity fraud as there is no functionality to conduct photo matching for most state issued documents.